 FASCIA IS THOUGHT TO BE THE SINGLE MOST PAIN-SENSITIVE TISSUE IN THE ENTIRE BODY

 When the organization of the parallel collagen fibers of fascia are disrupted by injury, a host of really bad things begin to happen.
 The first thing that occurs is restriction of joint motion.
 Understand that if you have tissue restriction, you will automatically have some degree of loss of normal joint motion in the corresponding area(s) of the body.
 Also understand that loss of normal joint motion virtually assures you that sooner or later there will be pain —- even if you are not yet experiencing pain.
-Unfortunately, pain is not the worst thing that is caused by loss of normal joint motion.
-That would be degeneration.
+Unfortunately, pain is not the only thing associated with loss of normal joint motion.
+One of the biggies is degeneration.

 Loss of, or abnormal joint motion, is the known cause of localized joint degeneration.
 When I speak of localized joint degeneration, I am talking about things like calcium deposits, bone spurring, and loss of articular cartilage or disc height.
 Degeneration is a great example of a “vicious cycle“: Loss of joint motion causes joint degeneration —– and joint degeneration causes loss of normal joint motion.
 Repeat.
 As this cycle spins around and around, it causes pain.

 STOP!
 Think for just a moment.
 Pain is frequently nothing more than a by-product of the vicious cycle.
-This is why pain pills and other similar measures (drugs), mask symptoms of Chronic Pain (ineffectively, I might add) without ever addressing its underlying cause (and some of the most popular musculo-skeletal drugs add to the degenerative effect).
-In many cases of Chronic Pain, the underlying cause is subluxation, fascial restriction, and microscopic scar tissue.
+This is why pain pills and other similar measures (drugs), mask symptoms of Chronic Pain (ineffectively, I might add) without ever addressing its underlying cause.
+And on top of this, some of the most popular musculo-skeletal drugs (corticosteroids for instance) actually increase the degenerative effect.
+In many cases of Chronic Pain, the underlying cause is Subluxation, Fascial Restriction, and microscopic Scar Tissue.

 Think for a moment how problematic this whole scenario is.
 Fascia is the single most pain-sensitive tissue in the body —— yet it does not image well with even the most advanced imaging technologies such as MRI!
 What does this mean?
 Those of you who have dealt with Chronic Pain long enough, know exactly what it means!

 Whatever the case, the result is almost always the same.
-A blank stare and the recommendation for more pills —- or maybe even CORTICOSTEROID INJECTIONS.
-The latest medical “treatment” for Chronic Pain involves putting people on SSRI’s (anti-depression drugs) while trying to convince them that their Chronic Pain is the result of depression; when just the opposite has been proven to be closer to the truth.
-(Clinical Depression has not been shown to cause Chronic Pain, but Chronic Pain can cause Depression).
+A blank stare and the recommendation for more pills —- or maybe even Corticosteroid Injections.
+The latest trend for Chronic Pain patients involves putting them on SSRI’s (anti-depression drugs) while trying to convince them that their Chronic Pain is the result of Clinical Depression; when just the opposite has been proven to be closer to the truth.
+(Chronic Pain is far more likely to cause Depression than the opposite).

 Oh, and how about your doctor kick you a few more times while you are down.
 Scientific studies have repeatedly shown that beyond the wide array of side-effects to the kidney, liver, and heart; both NSAIDS, and cortico-steroids actually deteriorate collagen-based tissues —– severely and rapidly.
 This is why doctors will ration the amount of cortisone you can have, even if it helps your pain.